bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

     * Move lyric listener dispatches to where those are dispatched.
     * Lyric indices listener can be in the reducer.
     * Scroll lyric listener has scene change dispatch that can be removed?
-    * Can overviewTips listener completely be in reducer?
 * What is mapIsSelectPlayReady?
 * Is song selection still slower through access after refactor?